 From Eq.
 2 we conclude that slit losses become significant when $IQ \geq d$.
 This is an important aspect to consider when preparing observations.
-When in doubt, please refer to the ESPRESSO ETC for an estimation of the S/N achievable on your target with a given setup.
+When in doubt, please refer to the ESPRESSO ETC for an estimation of the S/N achievable on your target with a given setup and conditions, and use this information when preparing your observations.